 These symptoms result from the infant’s body withdrawing from the opioid exposure experienced during pregnancy.

-The severity of NOWS in infants exposed to Suboxone is generally milder compared to those exposed to methadone or untreated opioid addiction.
+The severity of NOWS in infants exposed to Suboxone is generally milder compared to those exposed to methadone or untreated opioid addiction, as supported by research comparing Suboxone vs methadone.
 Methadone exposure often leads to more severe withdrawal symptoms, whereas Suboxone’s partial agonist properties tend to result in a more manageable withdrawal process for the newborn.

 Neonatal care protocols manage NOWS effectively, involving close hospital monitoring, supportive care, and sometimes pharmacological interventions to ease withdrawal symptoms.
 Appropriate care and monitoring for infants exposed to Suboxone significantly improve outcomes.